SALIDA SANITARY DISTRICT

 Regular Meeting of the Board of Directors

-The regular meeting of the Board of Directors of the Salida Sanitary District was called to order by President Gary Horton at 6:00 p.m. in the Salida Sanitary District Boardroom.
+The regular meeting of the Board of Directors of the Salida Sanitary District was called to order by President Gary Horton at 6:00 P.M. in the Salida Sanitary District Boardroom.
 Other Directors present were Gary Dew, Lana Moore, and Brad Johnson.
-Others present were District Manager-Engineer Antonio Tovar, and Secretary Linda Walker.
-Attorney Dennis L. Hay was in attendance virtually.
-Cathy Dominico of Capitol Public Finance Group, was available virtually for questions regarding the Sewer User Rate Study.
+Others present were Attorney Dennis L. Hay, District Manager-Engineer Antonio Tovar, Secretary Linda Walker, and Cathy Dominico of Capitol Public Finance Group.

 Members of the public were invited to address the Board, but no comments were made.

-The minutes of the previous regular meeting held February 12, 2026 were unanimously approved as submitted.
+The minutes of the regular meeting held April 9, 2026 were unanimously approved as submitted.

-District Manager-Engineer Antonio Tovar’s report included the following:
+District Manager-Engineer Antonio Tovar’s staff report included the following:

 Secretary